-It seems, based on similar reasoning, that disproportionately denying black consumers of their contractual rights to withdraw from a contract or return a good to the store could arguably fall under the scope of Section 1981 (if retail stores were covered under the statute).
-However, it is far less likely that courts could interpret Section 1981 as covering concessions (above and beyond what the contract or policy dictates) made disproportionately in favor of white customers compared to blacks.
-Put differently, while claims of disproportionate deprivation of contractual rights (although difficult to prove) might fall under the scope of section 1981, it is far less clear that “tailored forgiveness” in the form of providing disproportionately more concessions to white customers than to blacks would fall under its scope.
+It seems, based on similar reasoning, that disproportionately denying Black consumers their contractual rights to withdraw from a contract or return a good to the store could arguably fall under the scope of Section 1981 (if retail stores were covered under the statute).
+However, it is far less likely that courts could interpret Section 1981 as covering concessions (above and beyond what the contract or policy dictates) made disproportionately in favor of white customers compared to Blacks.
+Put differently, while claims of disproportionate deprivation of contractual rights (although difficult to prove) might fall under the scope of Section 1981, it is far less clear that “tailored forgiveness” in the form of providing disproportionately more concessions to white customers than to Blacks would fall under its scope.

 State Laws Offer Limited Protection

 Where state anti-discrimination statutes are available and include retail stores within their ambit, state public accommodations statutes may provide an alternative remedy.
-There are currently 45 states that have legislation that prohibits racial discrimination in places of public accommodation.
+There are currently 45 states that have legislation prohibiting racial discrimination in places of public accommodation.
 Most of these states include retail stores among the businesses that are required to follow these laws.
 However, seven jurisdictions have not yet prohibited race discrimination in retail stores (Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Texas).
-In those seven states (which consist of almost twenty percent of the U.S. population), it may well be that no law prohibits retail stores from discriminating on the basis of race in their treatment of minority consumers.
+In those seven states (which include almost twenty percent of the U.S. population), it may well be that no law prohibits retail stores from discriminating on the basis of race in their treatment of minority consumers.

-Moreover, even in the jurisdictions that currently have public accommodation statutes prohibiting discrimination in retail stores, these statutes have largely gone unused because there are limited remedies available to plaintiffs who successfully prove discrimination.
-In fact, very few public accommodations cases reach the courts, at least in part because of the “common perception that plaintiffs do not fare well in state courts.”
-Even fewer cases have been filed against retailers for discrimination against black shoppers.
+Moreover, even in the jurisdictions that currently have public accommodation statutes prohibiting discrimination in retail stores, these statutes are rarely invoked because there are limited remedies available to plaintiffs who successfully prove discrimination.
+In fact, very few public accommodation cases reach the courts, at least in part because of the “common perception that plaintiffs do not fare well in state courts.”
+Even fewer cases have been filed against retailers for discrimination against Black shoppers.

 Some legal scholars have therefore argued that state public accommodations statutes are ineffective in reducing discrimination in places of public accommodation, and especially retail stores.